fsm/getting-started/README.md

 The first thing you're going to want to do is clone down the repository to the location you would like your project to exist.
 This should be somewhere in your `$GOPATH`.

-After you've cloned it down, you're going to need to update the package on [this line](https://github.com/fsm/getting-started/blob/master/main.go#L7) that references a nested package within this repo.
+After you've cloned it down, you're going to need to update the package on [this line](https://github.com/fsm/getting-started/blob/master/main.go#L8), and [this line](https://github.com/fsm/getting-started/blob/master/bot_test.go#L9) that reference packages within this repo.
 It will need to be updated to reflect the location where you cloned the repository.

 # Building & Running